 - 3.7 Our legal advisors have reviewed the copy of the Terms of Access Agreement relating to the maintenance of the NDAs via the VTCS/ Firebuy Contract.
 Their opinion in relation to this agreement is provided at Appendix 3.
-As can be seen no significant issues have been raised. - 3.8 Clarity has been provided as to the funding issues relating to the replacement of ND Vehicles overtime.
+As can be seen no significant issues have been raised. - 3.8 In terms of value for money Firebuy is establishing and managing the framework contracts to cover the majority of New Dimension equipment to ensure VTCS, and therefore CLG and the FRAs, receive the best price from suppliers. - 3.9 During the first year of the contract (September 2008 to October 2009) the total costs that FRAs in England would have had to pay for 'unfair wear and tear' had they not been met by CLG was £118k; of which this Authority would have been recharged £5.977k.
+Under the transfer arrangements these charges will become the responsibility of FRAs - 3.10 Clarity has been provided as to the funding issues relating to the replacement of ND Vehicles overtime.
 CLG has confirmed that the National Assurance Body which is the Fire and Rescue Service National Resilience Board, led by the Chief Fire Officers' Association (CFOA), has already been provided with £1.5m, which will continue to be paid on an annual basis, to deal with routine upgrades and changes to the ND Fleet.
-With regard to the replacement of the ND Vehicles CLG has restated that whilst this will be a decision for the Government of the day, they would expect major refreshes to be tied to a spending review so as to be able to identify the resources required to complete this task. - 3.9 CFOA remains supportive of the sector- led approach to managing and maintaining ND assets that support national resilience.
-They are of the view that this will ensure that ND capability can be fully integrated into FRS core business and, from an FRA perspective, will ensure that both control and ownership lies with those bodies charged with protecting their communities. - 3.10 In relation to the proposed transfer of ownership of the ND Assets, CFOA supports the stance taken by this and other FRAs to seek their own advice to satisfy themselves that any associated risk can be managed adequately before consenting to the transfer. - 3.11 Notwithstanding the above, the Association is resolute that the responsibility for future provision of national resilience capability continues to lie with Government and that its funding should be both adequate and transparent to the public and FRAs.
-Future funding should not be subsumed into the Revenue Support Grant (RSG) where transparency around the quantum and allocation will be lost. - 3.12 CLG has confirmed that it remains committed to future funding of the New Dimensions project for the Comprehensive Spending Review (CSR) 07 period and will continue to pay Section 31 grants to FRAs during this time to meet the net additional costs.
+With regard to the replacement of the ND Vehicles CLG has restated that whilst this will be a decision for the Government of the day, they would expect major refreshes to be tied to a spending review so as to be able to identify the resources required to complete this task. - 3.11 CFOA remains supportive of the sector- led approach to managing and maintaining ND assets that support national resilience.
+They are of the view that this will ensure that ND capability can be fully integrated into FRS core business and, from an FRA perspective, will ensure that both control and ownership lies with those bodies charged with protecting their communities. - 3.12 In relation to the proposed transfer of ownership of the ND Assets, CFOA supports the stance taken by this and other FRAs to seek their own advice to satisfy themselves that any associated risk can be managed adequately before consenting to the transfer.

+- 3.13 Notwithstanding the above, the Association is resolute that the responsibility for future provision of national resilience capability continues to lie with Government and that it's funding should be both adequate and transparent to the public and FRAs.
+Future funding should not be subsumed into the Revenue Support Grant (RSG) where transparency around the quantum and allocation will be lost. - 3.14 CLG has confirmed that it remains committed to future funding of the New Dimensions project for the Comprehensive Spending Review (CSR) 07 period and will continue to pay Section 31 grants to FRAs during this time to meet the net additional costs. - 3.15 Notwithstanding the funding position set out at paragraph 3.14 above, CLG has stated that it will look to channel any future funding through a different mechanism to the current Section 31 Grant System.
+However, they also confirmed that, whatever method was eventually proposed to replace the Section 31 grant mechanism, the concerns of this and other Authorities would be considered prior to implementing any change.